gdbroman/broman.blog/posts/swe.md

 <Image src="/images/software/battlebot.jpg" alt="Remote-controlled battlebot" />

 If you don't know, Arduino is a bit like Raspberry Pi.
-A small computer, programmable with C++, which was nostalgic for me.
+A small computer, programmable with C++ (which was nostalgic for me).

-The construction turned out to be a bit too heavy, resulting in bad mobility.
+The construction turned out a bit too heavy for the motors, resulting in bad mobility.
 But the spinning blade was a great success (no fingers lost).

 ## Year 5: PHP and SQL

 At 18 years old, I enrolled in university to study physics.
 I chose physics because it seemed more evergreen than computer science.
 I have changed my mind about this since.
-But at this time, I also still wasn't entirely sure if programming was for me, so physics seemed more diversified.
+But at this time, I also still wasn't entirely sure if programming was for me, so physics seemed like a more diversified bet.

 The first year, the only programming we did was one class in Python, and one numerical analysis class, using Matlab.
-So after my first year in university, I wanted to get back to web development, it was far more fun to me.
+So after my first year in university, I was craving web development.
+More specifically, I was longing for that creative process I had experienced when I was copying website designs back in high school.
 Furthermore, I wanted to make money.
 I was sick of being a broke student.

 I decided I was going to build a SaaS app, which I'd charge people money for.
 I had no idea how to achieve this with the sparse jQuery knowledge I had, so once again, I started googling.

-On YouTube, I found a full-stack tutorial by [Will Kwan](https://www.youtube.com/watch?v=HmyMFZQDWyU), which used NodeJS and MongoDB for the backend and EJS for the frontend.
-That was a few too many new technologies for me at that time.
-So I resorted to just learning PHP and SQL instead.
+And I found a full-stack YouTube tutorial by [Will Kwan](https://www.youtube.com/watch?v=HmyMFZQDWyU), which used NodeJS and MongoDB for the backend and EJS for the frontend.
+That was a few too many new technologies for me at the time, so I resorted to learning PHP and SQL instead.

 Beginning my second year of university, I had finished the first version of a marketplace app.
 So not quite SaaS, but it had authentication, profiles, and everything.
 The product was shit.
 The world didn't need another marketplace app.
-When the app didn't make me any money, I realized I was going to have to get a job.
+And when the app didn't make me any money, I realized I was going to have to get a job.
 For now.

 ## Year 6: React